jacobklucher/Module-20-Credit-Risk-Classification/README.md

 ## Summary

-From the three models, the Support Vector Machine performed the best with the highest accuracy at 99.36% and a high recall percentage for predicting high-risk loans (1).
+From the three models, the Support Vector Machine performed the best with the highest accuracy at 99.36% and a high recall percentage for predicting high-risk loans.
 The Random Forest model also performed well, with a moderately high recall value.
 The Logistic Regression model had a high accuracy but it had the lowest recall for high-risk loans of the three models used.
 Considering that the models are predicting loan status outcomes, the most important factor should be identifying loans that are high-risk.
 This is shown by the recall score for the models.
 This means that my recommendation would be to use the SVM model as it has a superior recall for high-risk loans compared to the other models at 98% while also maintaining a strong overall accuracy score.